slowernews/wisdom-tldr/README.md

 ###TL;DR

-###3 rules for life: Fuck, don't give a fuck and don't be fucked over.
+###3 rules for life: fuck, don't give a fuck and don't be fucked over.

 ---
 ###On identity

 You are your deeds.
 Have personal accountability.
 Know yourself.
 Invest in yourself.

 You have to invest in yourself before you will ever see success in business.
-You have to master skill sets, understand your personality and how you function, and constantly educate yourself if you ever wish to be successful.
+You have to master skill sets, understand your personality and constantly educate yourself if you ever wish to be successful.

 > *'If you try to be something you're not, you end up being nothing.'*

+> *'The definition of a man is and should be an evolving target.
+Never stop working on yourself.
+Always strive to be better.'*

 ===
 ###On gratefulness